 The same rules apply to certain estates and trusts.

 Planning Suggestion: If you have underpaid an installment of 2017 estimated taxes, increasing a later installment will not completely eliminate the underpayment penalty.
 However, increased withholding on year-end salary or bonus payments may be used to make up the underpayment.
 That is because withholding on compensation is deemed paid evenly over all quarters of the year.

 Note: Voluntary withholding of income taxes from social security payments and certain other federal payments is permitted.
 This withholding may eliminate the need to file quarterly estimated payments for certain retired persons.

 The end of the year is the traditional time for making gifts.
-For 2016 and 2017, you may give up to $14,000 to a person without incurring any federal gift tax liability.
+For 2017 you may give up to $14,000 ($15,000 for 2018) to a person without incurring any federal gift tax liability.
 The $14,000 annual limit applies to each donee.
 Thus, you may make $14,000 gifts to as many people as you like.
-If you are married, you and your spouse can give a combined $28,000 to each donee, if your spouse consents to splitting the gift or if you give community property.
+If you are married, you and your spouse can give a combined $28,000 to each donee ($30,000 in 2018), if your spouse consents to splitting the gift or if you give community property.
 To qualify for this annual exclusion, the property must be given outright to the donee or put into a trust that meets certain conditions.